neicnordic/sda-helm/sda-db/README.md

 ## Installing the Chart

 Edit the values.yaml file and specify the relevant parts of the `default` section.
-If no shared credentials for the broker and database are used, the credentials for each service shuld be set in the `credentials` section.

 Parameter | Description | Default
 --------- | ----------- | -------